Global Data Privacy Laws: 26 Key Regulations Around the World

 2002

-The EU embraces the Directive on Privacy and Electronic Communications.
+The Directive on Privacy and Electronic Communications – EU

 2006

-The EU puts into effect the Directive on retaining data generated or processed in association with the making of publicly available electronic communications services or public communications networks.
+EU takes the Directive on retention of data generated or processed in connection with provision of publicly available electronic communications services or public communications networks.
 However, a Court of Justice ruling in 2014 declared it invalid for violating fundamental rights.

 2009